momentum-xyz/docs/docs/create-your-odyssey/create-your-odyssey.md

 After you have been selected as an Odyssey Beta tester and shared your Eth address with us, we will drop you an NFT.

 You will use this NFT as a pass to create your Odyssey.

-# Create your Odyssey

-In order to get started to need to follow these steps:
-1- Make sure you have a MetaMask or a Polkadot{.js} wallet 2- Create your Odyssey
-3- Done 🥳